Think you can’t travel sustainably in New York City? Think again. The Big Apple is teeming with eco options.

 A trendy restaurant, brought by Michelin star Chef John Fraser, allows a full plant-based dinner and brunch menu.
 The goal is to make sustainable, plant-based eating fun with attention to creating delicious, unique dishes.
 You’ve definitely never had vegetables like this!

 After years of running top cocktail bars, restaurateur Ravi DeRossi ventured into food with Avant Garden in 2015.
 Its exquisite, plant-based offerings celebrate vegetables paired with curated global natural wines.
-The food is true works of art—for your eyes and your stomach.
+The food is a true work of art—for your eyes and your stomach.
 The popular spot puts compassion and inclusion at the forefront, along with the food.

 Eco Spas and Salons